Installer Directory

 • The electronics and control equipment

-• The water pump – the only moving item in the system
+• The water pump – one of the main moving components in the system

 • The compressor – if this unit fails it will have to be replaced as a whole as it is a sealed unit